Need help, but can't get to the library? Now you can chat with a Madison College librarian on Skype, the free internet calling service.

 To use the service, you'll need a computer with free Skype software installed, a microphone and/or webcam, a Skype account, and an online connection.

+We do recommend making a skype appointment either in-person or by calling 608-243-4768.
 Then all you need to do is:

 Skype is a Voice Over Internet Protocol (VoIP) communication tool that can take the place of a conventional telephone or video chat.
 It allows clear conversation between internet-connected computer users anywhere in the world.

 Q. Do I need an appointment to have a Skype reference session with a librarian?